 I stopped believing that like the fireworks, life goes Boom!
 And everything falls into place – you will be happier, find love, make more money and get that dream job – and all your failures would be left in the year before.

-Isn’t it why many people wait with bated breath for the clock to strike midnight so they can lean into the hope that the upcoming year would finally be their “time to flourish?”
+Isn’t that why many people wait with bated breath for the clock to strike midnight so they can lean into the hope that the upcoming year would finally be their “time to flourish?”

-That is why the devilish New Year’s resolutions start flooding in.
+That is how the devilish New Year’s resolutions start flooding in.
 I say devilish because once again many set unrealistic goals for the year, believing that all of them will magically come true.

 I personally had to let go of all the promises that come with the New Year because of the anxiety they can bring.
 Because you spend most of the year chronically looking at the time, waiting for your fortune to finally fall in your lap.

-My new philosophy is that everyday is a choice, an opportunity to turn your life around or to fiercely pursue your dreams whether you fail or succeed.
-But first that meant I had to let go of the habit of using the end of year as a benchmark to rate whether I have succeeded or failed in achieving my dreams.
+That is why I adopted a new philosophy, which is that everyday is a choice, an opportunity to turn your life around or to fiercely pursue your dreams whether you fail or succeed.
+But first, that meant I had to let go of the habit of using the end of the year as a benchmark to rate whether I have succeeded or failed in achieving my dreams.

 Like many, when the curtain call for the year draws closer and closer I battle with the anxiety of whether or not I made the most of the year.
 I look around with sweaty palms and self-annihilate while scrolling through social media posts of people listing their achievements for the year.

 It doesn’t help that this feeling envelopes me while I am home for the holidays and surrounded by the prying eyes of my family, childhood friends and community.